firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``driver_tar``
 """""""""""""""""""""""""""""
+They key can be one of:
+  * A Uniform Resource Identifier (URI), (see :ref:`uri-path-support` for details)
+  * A filesystem path available to the manager.
+Local paths are relative to the `deploy` folder.

 When this key is present, the local driver will not build from source.
 Instead, during `firesim infrasetup`, this file will be deployed and extracted